Syringes vs. Pens vs. Smart Pens: Pros and Cons

 However, before deciding and spending money on a specific method or type of smart pen, speak with your healthcare provider to learn which one is most suitable for you and your diabetes management.

-This content was made possible with support from Lilly Diabetes.
+This content was made possible with support from Lilly Diabetes, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.